Looking for fun Halloween fine motor activities? You’ve come to the right place! Try this one during your next OT session or in your classroom!

 WHAT TO DO:

-This one is super simple.
+This Halloween fine motor activity is super simple.
 Set your little one up with the Halloween sensory bin, or a bowl full of Halloween craft items.
 Set out another empty container on the table nearby.

 See if your child can grasp the plastic vampire teeth with his Super Fingers, using them like tongs to pick up one of the Halloween items and transfer it to the empty container.
 Repeat with as many of the objects as the child wants!